 In 1919, both the U.S. House of Representatives and the Senate finally voted to approve the 19th Amendment.
 The bill went on to the states, seeking the approval of three-quarters of state legislatures.
 It finally happened a year later on that hot August night in Tennessee, when young Hank Burn followed the advice of his mother and cast his vote for women’s suffrage.

 However, the battle for women’s equality didn’t end there.
 Within a decade, state laws disenfranchised most African American women — and men — under the custom of Jim Crow.
-It would take another movement in the 1960s before all blacks in the South would be enfranchised.
+It would take another movement in the 1960s before all Black people in the South would be enfranchised.
 The struggle for gender equality continues today for equal pay and opportunity and equal justice in cases of rape and assault.